 After your last bead, chain another two inches:

 11. End your chain.
 Don't cut the tail too short!

-Our beads are threaded and we have simple chain stitch at each end plus the tails.
+Our beads are threaded and we have plain length of chain at each end plus the tails.

 12. Thread the two tails through a bead: